LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

 ## Looping

-You can use the Scala `for comprehension`, in a pretty standard way.
+You can use the Scala for-comprehension, in a pretty standard way.
 But note that the template compiler will add a `yield` keyword before your block:

 ```html
 <ul>